-People collected food by seeing what’s available around them: some fruit, nuts, animals and fish they could kill.
-It has been argued that this lifestyle inflicted little damage to the land and to animal populations, allowing the ecosystem to maintain its overall balance.
+People collected food from their immediate environment: fruit, nuts, animals and fish they could kill.
+It has been argued that this lifestyle inflicted little damage to the land and to animal populations, allowing the ecosystem to maintain its overall balance and still manage supply and demand.
 The berry bushes were able to regenerate and make more berries.
-There were plenty of fish in the river, the ones that weren’t caught this year laid their eggs so that humans can have both berries and fish next year, and the year after.
-Humans were “in balance with the ecosystem.”
+The fish in the river that weren’t caught this year laid their eggs so that humans can have both berries and fish next year, and the year after.
+We were seemingly in balance with the ecosystem.

-Or were they?
+Or were we?
 Because surely if those early foragers had today’s human population size of 8 billion, those poor berry bushes and fish in the river would be extinct within a few weeks.
 Therefore, was it the lifestyle of the foragers that was in balance with the Earth, or was it the fact that their population size, and therefore the level of damage they inflicted, was negligible, allowing Earth to recover each year and produce again?

-Much of what we consider today to be “wilderness” is actually the meagre remnants of a much richer, much more diverse nature that once existed on this planet: one which we will never be able to see, or even imagine, a world that the first foragers slashed and burned to the ground, pillaged and made extinct, as they moved from foraging to agriculture and to industrial, technological societies.
+Much of what we consider today to be “wilderness” is actually the meagre remnants of a much richer, much more diverse nature that once existed on this planet: one which we will never be able to see, or even imagine: a world that the first foragers slashed and burned to the ground, pillaged and made extinct, as they moved from foraging to agriculture and onwards to industrial, technological societies.

-Had our technological evolution not taken place, but our population somehow exploded to today’s 8 billion, the impact on the planet of 8 billion “sustainable humans” could actually have been similarly devastating to that of the industrial revolution.
-The one difference would be that in the case of 8 billion primitives on the planet, we would not have a climate crisis, but only the ecological crisis.
+Most of the rest would die soon after, as the plants and animals that they consumed went extinct, ushering in a food crisis.
+In the absence of agriculture, and intensive agriculture that is, the population decline would be nothing short of a collapse.
+Had our technological evolution not taken place, but our population somehow exploded to today’s 8 billion, the impact on the planet of 8 billion “sustainable humans” might have been similarly devastating to that of the industrial revolution.
+The one difference would be that in the case of 8 billion primitives on the planet, we may not have a climate crisis, but only the ecological crisis.
 Though one can make the argument that the amount of primitive barbeques lighting up every night on Earth across a population of 8 billion may actually push emissions up, over time.
 I leave this calculation to a mathematician.
 What IS simple math however is that it really doesn’t matter how much we reduce our “per capita impact” on Earth.
 Our total impact on the planet will continue to be far beyond what the planet can sustain without its biotic and climate systems collapsing, if our population stays at the current level.

 One of the biggest illusions that many in the environmental movement still hold is that humans were once a sustainable species.
 It is an argument that doesn’t stand its ground from a biological perspective.
 Our brain has barely changed since then.
 We are the same species, biologically: with the same anxieties, the same need to hoard, to compete for resources.
 We may have new technologies to achieve our goals, but the goals themselves have not changed.